MilanLund/kentico-cloud-delivery-js-sdk/README.md

 # Delivery SDK for Javascript

 Unofficial SDK for the Kentico Cloud Delivery API.
-Not production ready yet!
+The SDK is currently under development, is not tested well and might change without guarantee of backward compatibility.

 ## About